slilver/queer-edu/README.md

 We created a set of dynamic dashboards in Tableau to visualize differences in survey responses.
 The dashboards are located within the folder "tableau-workbooks", but require Tableau Desktop Edition.
 They are also available to view on Tableau Public with a free account: https://public.tableau.com/views/DataScienceforJusticeTableauWorkbook/ReadMe?:language=en-US&:display_count=n&:origin=viz_share_link

-The demographic groups to compare include seuality and gender.
+The demographic groups to compare include sexuality and gender.

-LGBTQ+: Anyone whose self-identified sexual orientation is lesbian, gay, bisesxual, queer, questioning, asexual, or pansexual, or whose self-identified gender identity is transgender, genderqueer, non-binary, or two-spirit.
+LGBTQ+: Anyone whose self-identified sexual orientation is lesbian, gay, bisesxual, queer, questioning, asexual, and/or pansexual, or whose self-identified gender identity is transgender, genderqueer, non-binary, and/or two-spirit.

 Non-LGBTQ+: Anyone who does not fall under the preceding definition of LGBTQ+.

 Metrics include comparison of response distributions between demographic groups of interest for different survey questions.

-Questions included in the dashboard include:
+Questions studied in the dashboard include:

 Demographic groups to compare: